 Let me take you a little back – I had visited Chitkul in April & was traveling on the bus.
-Upon reaching Chitkul, I was accompanied by 3-4 people and we all end up staying in the same hostel.
+Upon reaching Chitkul, I was accompanied by 3-4 people, and we all end up staying in the same hostel.

 The roads had been opened just a few days back, the hostel surroundings are fully covered with the snow almost half a foot – one foot till the entrance.
-The water is frozen, we were shivering at night with heaters on & there were around 5-6 people in the whole hostel of 30-40 occupancy of beds.
+The water is frozen, and we were shivering at night with heaters on & there were around 5-6 people in the whole hostel of 30-40 occupancy of beds.